TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 8/Genesis 8.4.md

 ---

-And the ark rested in the seventh month, on the seventeenth day of the month, upon the mountains of Ararat.
+The ship rested in the seventh month, on the seventeenth day of the month, on Ararat's mountains.